 Sharon DeJoy, MPH, PhD, CPH, CPM, LM,Co-Secretary

 Sharon DeJoy is a Certified Professional Midwife who retains midwifery licensure in Florida despite being happily exiled to the Northeast for several years now.
 She is an Assistant Professor in the Department of Health at West Chester University of Pennsylvania, where she also directs the undergraduate program in public health-health promotion.
 She has three teenage children, two of whom were born into the hands of midwives.

-Mary Yglesia is a graduate of the Seattle Midwifery School, practiced midwifery briefly in Eastern Washington before returning to the school to serve as a school administrator.
-She was a past Executive Director of SMS and is now the Preceptor Coordinator and Program Supervisor of Bastyr University’s Department of Midwifery.
-She previously served on the board of directors of the Midwifery Education Accreditation Council (MEAC) and the Seattle Girls’ Choir.
+Mary Yglesia is a graduate of the Seattle Midwifery School and practiced midwifery briefly in rural Washington State before returning to the school to serve as an administrator.
+She was a past Executive Director of SMS participating in the merger of the school with Bastyr University where she now serves as the Clinical Education Supervisor.
+Mary has served on many non-profit boards of directors including Room One, a health resource center, Midwifery Education Accreditation Council and the Seattle Girls’ Choir.
 She is the proud mother of three incredible young women who were all born at home into the hands of a midwife.

 Claudia Booker, CPM, M.Ed., J.D., CD (DONA and ICTC), CCCE, LLLI BPC